 Shared governance is one of the ideal methods to create an inclusive culture in organizations and institutions.
 But how exactly does this model work?
 Read further to find out.

-These are clear examples of situations where leaders don’t include the workforce responsible for operational tasks in major decisions of the organization.
+These are examples of situations where leaders don’t include the workforce responsible for operational tasks in major organizational decisions.

-However, several industries have begun to realize that this isn’t the ideal model to operate a system successfully.
+However, several industries have realized that this isn’t the ideal model for successfully operating a system.
 Leadership-based governance usually leads to managerial malfunctions and issues that affect the overall output.

 This led to the introduction of shared governance.
 Apart from introducing transparency and inclusiveness in several industrial sectors, this concept promotes workplace equality and value for individual opinions.